-This annual survey was conducted by the Center, International Public Management Association for Human Resources, and National Association of State Personnel Executives of human resource professionals.
-Two hundred ninety-eight (298) IPMA-HR and NASPE members took part in the survey, which was conducted in March and April 2014.
+This annual survey was conducted by SLGE, the International Public Management Association for Human Resources, and National Association of State Personnel Executives.
+Three hundred thirty-six (336) who are IPMA-HR and NASPE member human resource professionals took part in the survey, which was conducted in March and April 2015.

-- One-third reported hiring contract or temporary workers.
+- 42 percent reported hiring contract or temporary workers.

 At the same time, the pace of retirements quickened: